 Soil organic matter (SOM) is emerging as a promising proxy for measuring soil health in LCA, but more primary data on measuring changes in SOM, as well as consensus on how to estimate this information in the absence of primary data, is needed.

 To meet this need, Quantis is committing resources to explore the issue of soil health in depth and develop solutions to better measure changes in soil carbon stocks.
 Quantis recently convened a group of 40+ companies, NGOs, scientists, governments and diverse sustainability stakeholders to create a robust, credible approach for the sustainable management of land use, which includes considerations for soil.
-The result of this joint effort — the Land Use Change Guidance (LUC) — offers a step-by-step approach for companies to measure and track their progress towards reducing or eliminating GHG emissions from land-based supply chains.
+The result of this joint effort — the Natural Climate Solutions (NCS) — offers a step-by-step approach for companies to measure and track their progress towards reducing or eliminating GHG emissions from land-based supply chains.

-In addition to participating in the LUC Guidance pilot, General Mills has connected Quantis with White Oak Pastures, a Bluffton, Georgia based supplier to General Mills’ EPIC brand using regenerative grazing practices to rehabilitate heavily degraded soil.
-Quantis will perform a full farm LCA to help understand the impacts of regenerative soil management practices.
+In addition to participating in the NCS Guidance pilot, General Mills has connected Quantis with White Oak Pastures, a Bluffton, Georgia based supplier to General Mills’ EPIC brand using regenerative grazing practices to rehabilitate heavily degraded soil.
+Quantis will perform a full farm LCA to help understand the impacts of regenerative soil management practices (Updated May 2019: Read the results of the full farm LCA.).
 Soil testing will examine soil carbon sequestration and overall soil health as defined by indicators included in Cornell’s Comprehensive Assessment of Soil Health.

 We need you!